-Potato Head Studios opened in July this year, completing Akili’s 10-year vision.
-Beyond Indonesia, the company also has two international restaurants – Potato Head Singapore, which opened in 2014 on Keong Saik Road, and Potato Head Hong Kong which opened in 2016 in the Sai Ying Pun neighbourhood.
-Both overseas outposts have enjoyed considerable success in their local markets.
+Potato Head Studios opened in July in 2021, completing Akili’s 10-year vision.
+Beyond Indonesia, the company also has two international restaurants – Potato Head Singapore, which opened in 2014 on Keong Saik Road, and Potato Head Hong Kong which opened in 2016 in the Sai Ying Pun neighbourhood (the Hong Kong outpost has since closed).
+Both overseas outposts enjoyed considerable success in their local markets.

 The name Potato Head is nothing if not memorable, but if you’ve ever wondered how it came about (no, it has nothing to do with the Mr Potato Head toys), Akili divulged that it started off as an “inside joke” between the founders.